 The disciplines working capital management, liquidity management and ST financing are integrated and essential in the daily practice of treasury professionals.
 As theory building in this field is rather limited, a large number of practical cases/solutions are worked out in this module.

-This year 2018, for example, guest lectures have been given on the implementation of supply chain finance, module chain technology and security issues in treasury management systems.
+In 2018, for example, guest lectures have been given on the implementation of supply chain finance, module chain technology and security issues in treasury management systems.